All Episodes

 I have nothing to add.

-Well, anybody can plead anybody can plead the fifth.
+Anybody can plead the fifth.

-And uh, so I mean that's number one.
+Okay, so, I mean, that's number one.

-Number two, there's an issue way before Fifth Amendment privilege here, and that is are these people employees of the executive branch of government, in which case it would be privilege.
+Number two, there's an issue way before Fifth Amendment privilege here, and that is, are these people employees of the executive branch of government, in which case it would be privilege.

-Article II privilege would apply to it.
+Article 2 privilege would apply to it.

-All right, Jay Seculo, American Center for Law and Justice and Counsel to President Trump.
+All right, Jay Seculo, American Center for Law and Justice and counsel to President Trump.

-Uh, thank you for sharing your time.
+Thank you for sharing your time.

 We appreciate it.